magratheazaphod/FREDA_python/README.md

 Python codes written to finish manuscript on the Rainband Detection Algorithm.

-List of completed sub-projects: autocorr.py: function to calculate the autocorrelation rho of a time series with itself at arbitrary time lags. also returns the autocorrelation time scale of the mean tau, as described in function header.
+List of completed sub-projects:

+autocorr.py: function to calculate the autocorrelation rho of a time series with itself at arbitrary time lags. also returns the autocorrelation time scale of the mean tau, as described in function header.

 bootstrap.py: collection of bootstrap codes to create resamples using different methods, and also to calculate the significance of changes in mean between time periods.
 Also implements a moving blocks bootstrap (each sample includes multiple consecutive days) to account for the autocorrelation in some of the time series of interest in this project.

+china_rain_diff.ipynb: Crucial workhorse notebook that calculates the significance of decadal changes in zonally averaged rainfall using a bootstrap with 2,000 iterations.
+Roughly 10 hours per run!
+Need to enter script and edit time period of interest and type of rainfall.
+Produces output in the form chinarain_diff_pval_notaiwan_{years2}_{years1}_{type}_{block_length}_{num_of_iterations} in NetCDF format.

+china_rain_diff_taiwan_test.ipynb: A quick proof that Taiwan is not the exclusive cause of apparent huge rainfall changes in southern China between 1994-2007 and 1980-1993.
+Nonetheless, went and repeated all of the china_rain_diff analysis in paper leaving out Taiwan.

 -RDA_bars_with_whiskers.ipynb: Show the mean and std dev of band frequency and intensity during different time periods, and also overlays the p-value of significance of changes between time periods (51-79 v 80-07 and 80-93 v 94-07).
 Replaces table from thesis.
 Produces figure RDA_bar_final.pdf